Have you ever thought about setting up an online store or a social media page for your business? If so, this blog is for you!

 In the modern world that we live in, having a physical shop without being present online can be detrimental to the growth of your enterprise.
 We live in a generation where everyone has gone digital and the current pandemic has equally made people rely on technology to get by.
 Having a presence online can make such a difference and if done correctly can completely transform your business.

 There is more than one platform that can be used to move your business digitally and the one that you pick depends on who your customers are and how you would like to be discovered.
 Depending on how you decide to get connected, it’s important that you do your own research to fully take advantage of each platform.

 An easy way of building up a digital presence for customers to find you, can be to simply list your business on a local online directory.
 Local business directory is a site that features listings for businesses in a certain town, industry, or niche.
 For example, if a customer is searching online for a local coffee shop; all coffee shops that have listed their business will pop up with the address and details.
 This is a great opportunity to attract new customers that would have not known about your business beforehand.

-If your business is based on selling goods online, this may not work for you, as you would need a physical location that your customers can find you on.
+If your business is based on selling goods online, this may not work for you, as you would need a physical location where your customers can find you.

 Setting up a Website